Suffering caused by road crashes is ethically unacceptable

 - https://www.engineersaustralia.org.au/ethics: Practise engineering to foster the health, safety and wellbeing of the community and the environment

 Engineers have successfully reduced deaths and serious injuries in workplaces by conducting risk assessments and then designing out hazards.
 The process leverages our ability to foresee injuries.
 The success of Vision Zero programs in other countries clearly shows that these engineering skills can be applied to our streets.
 In contrast, here in Yarra people are still being exposed to hazards that can kill or seriously injure; which suggests that our engineers (and those that allocate funds to them) are failing to use basic ethics to reduce risk.
-The following webcast introduces the concept of “gross negligence” with examples from the USA.
-The same principles can be applied to the streets in Yarra.

-In Yarra, ethical investment in safety means:
+In Yarra, ethical investment in infrastructure for safety means:

 - 30 km/h superblocks, with through-traffic diverted to VicRoads arterials,